MythicAgents/Medusa/README.md

 ```
 This handler can be seen implemented within the `download`, `upload`, `watch_dir` and `screenshot` commands.

-Additionally, if the long-running job is expected to provide continuous output, the `sendTaskOutputUpdate` function - included in the base agent, can be used to update Mythic prior to the task completion.
+Additionally, if the long-running job is expected to provide continuous output, the `sendTaskOutputUpdate` function - included in the base agent - can be used to update Mythic prior to the task completion.
 A dummy function that provides continuous output and can be `jobkill`'d can be seen below.

 ```
 def dummyFunction(self, task_id):